Kolozsvár Ghetto: Deportation

 The Kolozsvár Ghetto was liquidated in six transports to Auschwitz (now Oświęcim, Poland), with the first deportation occurring on 25 May, and the last on 9 June.
 Altogether 16,148 inhabitants of the ghetto were deported.
 Upon arrival, 75% of them were sent to the gas chambers.
 The remaining were subjected to disease and starvation.

 After the war

-Following the liberation of the Auschwitz concentration camp in January 1945, only a small portion of survivors ended up returning to Cluj.
+Following the liberation of the Auschwitz concentration camp in January 1945, only a small portion of the survivors ended up returning to Cluj.
 In June 1945, the Jewish population of Cluj was approximately 1,000.